 With a low brick wall behind home plate, “It’s definitely going to be hard to score from third,” on a wild pitch or passed ball, Nationals catcher Paul Lo Duca had said the day before.
 So, sure enough, with the Nats an out away, a ball that got through him for a passed ball, allowed the tying run to score.

-After a strikeout and a weak ground out – the last two of the Nationals’ 24 consecutive batters retired, up stepped Zimmerman.
+In the bottom of the 9th, after a strikeout and a weak ground out – the last two of the Nationals’ 24 consecutive batters retired — up stepped Zimmerman.
 When veteran Dmitri Young saw Kearns, who would have been the hitter after Zimmerman, pick up a bat, Young had a premonition: “Put it down,” he told Kearns.
 “You won’t need it.”

 In his third full season, Zimmerman already was known as the Face of the Franchise.
 At 10:43 p.m., he hit a 1-0 pitch – another fastball — from right-hander Peter Moylan on a line a row deep into the left-center stands for his fourth career game-ending home run.
 After being mobbed by his teammates at home plate, Zimmerman came out of the dugout for a curtain call for the still-cheering fans.